Here's all you need to know about starting and planting a garden with vegetables.

 Plus, growing vegetables can be fun.
 It's a great way to spend time with children or have a place to get away and spend time outdoors in the sun.

-Growing vegetables is probably easier than you think.
+Learning how to grow and how to plan a vegetable garden is probably easier than you think.
 If you plan it right, you can enjoy a beautiful garden full of the fruits of your labor -- without having to spend hours and hours tending it.
-Vegetables and flowers are natural companions, and the combination can turn a potential eyesore into an attractive landscape feature.
+Planting a garden that includes vegetables and flowers means you've combined natural companions, and that can turn a potential eyesore into an attractive landscape feature.
 Read on for more!

-It's best to start small with your first garden.
+At first, when planting a garden with vegetables, it's best to start small.
 Many gardeners get a little too excited at the beginning of the season and plant more than they need -- and end up wasting food and feeling overwhelmed by their garden.

-So first, take a look at how much your family will eat.
+So first, take a look at how much your family will eat when you think about how to plan a vegetable garden.
 Keep in mind that vegetables such as tomatoes, peppers, and squash keep providing throughout the season -- so you may not need many plants to serve your needs.
 Other vegetables, such as carrots, radishes, and corn, produce only once.
 You may need to plant more of these.

-Once you know what you want to plant, you can figure out how much space your garden will need.
+Once you know what you want to plant, you can figure out how plan a vegetable garden with the right amount of space.

 No matter how big your vegetable garden is, there are three basic requirements for success: